Unofficial Batman fan film

 Batman fan film: Night of Wings

 Night of Wings is an unofficial Batman fan film by BLKcormorant.
 Inspired by the ending of another fan-made Batman short, it was developed as an atmospheric follow-on shaped by its own interpretation, structure, and tone.
-Built through generated imagery, sequencing, original music, and a human-led creative process, it aims for mood, tension, and suggestion rather than exposition or spectacle.
+Built through research, planning, sequencing, original music, sound design, and a human-led creative process, it uses generated imagery as part of a wider attempt to create mood, tension, and suggestion rather than exposition or spectacle.

 Initial spark: ALX4's BATMAN Joker returns